spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/using-datavolumes.md

 <br />

-### Setting up RBAC permissions for cloning across namespaces
+### Set up RBAC permissions for cloning across namespaces

 When the CDI performs a cloning operation, it runs under the `default` serviceaccount in the namespace of the target PVC.
 When the source PVC is in a different namespace, required permissions must be given to the serviceaccount.
 Version 4.2.0 of the VMO pack does this automatically, you can specify the namespaces for which the permissions are configured through the `vmEnabledNamespaces` option in the pack: